Nine potential deals Brighton could finalise before the end of the transfer window

-And it could be a busy few days for the Seagulls as the look to finalise incomings and outgoings.
+And it could be a busy few days for the Albion as they look to finalise incomings and outgoings.

 Here are some of the potential deals involving that could happen between now and the end of the January transfer window.